gorrillamcd/Automatic-Audio-Recording/README.md

 To start using this script for automatic recording, you'll need to do a few things:
 * Make sure you have alsamixer and lame installed
-* Put this directory in your home folder
+* Download this to your home folder.
+If you have git installed, the easiest way is to run `git clone https://github.com/gorrillamcd/auto_record_script.git`
 * Change certain variables in the script to match your needs and make the script executable
 * Make a list of each recording you want in the recording_schedule file
 * Fill in your crontab with the various times that you will be recording